mathoudebine/turing-smart-screen-python/README.md

 ### ⚠️ DISCLAIMER - PLEASE READ ⚠️

-This project is **not affiliated, associated, authorized, endorsed by, or in any way officially connected with Turing or XuanFang brands**, or any of its subsidiaries, affiliates, manufacturers or sellers of the Turing or XuanFang products.
+This project is **not affiliated, associated, authorized, endorsed by, or in any way officially connected with Turing / XuanFang / Kipye brands**, or any of theirs subsidiaries, affiliates, manufacturers or sellers of their products.
 All product and company names are the registered trademarks of their original owners.

-This project is an open-source alternative software, NOT the USBMonitor.exe / ExtendScreen.exe or any original software for the smart screens (even if some themes have been reused). **Please do not open issues for USBMonitor.exe/ExtendScreen.exe here**, instead you can use:
+This project is an open-source alternative software, NOT the original software provided for the smart screens. **Please do not open issues for USBMonitor.exe/ExtendScreen.exe or for the smart screens hardware here**.
-* for Turing Smart Screen, the official forum here: http://discuz.turzx.com/
+* for Turing Smart Screen, use the official forum here: http://discuz.turzx.com/
-* for XuanFang Smart screen, contact your reseller
+* for other smart screens, contact your reseller
 ---

 ![Linux](https://img.shields.io/badge/Linux-FCC624?style=for-the-badge&logo=linux&logoColor=black) ![Windows](https://img.shields.io/badge/Windows-0078D6?style=for-the-badge&logo=windows&logoColor=white) ![macOS](https://img.shields.io/badge/mac%20os-000000?style=for-the-badge&logo=apple&logoColor=white) ![Raspberry Pi](https://img.shields.io/badge/Raspberry%20Pi-A22846?style=for-the-badge&logo=Raspberry%20Pi&logoColor=white) ![Python](https://img.shields.io/badge/python-3670A0?style=for-the-badge&logo=python&logoColor=ffdd54) [![Licence](https://img.shields.io/github/license/mathoudebine/turing-smart-screen-python?style=for-the-badge)](./LICENSE)